-But what about the use of computers to communicate with one another?
-'Reach out and touch someone' intones the phone company-and we forget that we cannot actually do that with a phone call.
+But what about the use of computers to communicate with each other?
+'Reach out and touch someone' intones the phone company and we forget that we cannot actually do that with a phone call.
 Text takes the place of person-to-person interaction; the same is true for communication through computer networks.

-Timothy Leary suggests that we could use virtual space to do all sorts of things with one another, such as a game of tennis between people in two different locations [2].
-In fact, he says that the only difficulty with virtual space will be the exchange of bodily fluids-a humorous remark that draws attention to the absence of direct corporeality in virtual space.
+Timothy Leary suggests that we could use virtual space to do all sorts of things with one another, such as a game of tennis between two people in different locations [3].
+In fact, he says that the only difficulty with virtual space will be the exchange of bodily fluids - a humorous remark that draws attention to the absence of direct corporeality in virtual space.
 Why has the concept of virtual space been so eagerly received in popular culture?
 And why are we so captivated by the idea of a process that bypasses direct information from our bodily senses?

-I had just been an artist-in-residence working on a project I really believed in: using computer graphics as a way to introduce girls and women to the computer.
-I had run out of money and was working again as a commercial 3D computer animator, flying hightech logos that were all form and no content.
-My shoulders were hunched, my hands suspended tensely over the keyboard, ready to two-finger type another command the second the previous one was completed (Fig. 1).
+"I had just been an artist-in-residence working on a project I really believed in: using computer graphics as a way to introduce girls and women to the computer.
+I had run out of money and was working again as a commercial 3D computer animator, flying high-tech logos that were all form and no content.
+My shoulders were hunched, my hands suspended tensely over the keyboard, ready to two-finger type another comand the second the previous one was completed.
 A few keys had to be bashed to make them function.
 In my spare time I made images, working intensely with the mouse grasped tightly in my right hand.
-To unwind I drowned myself in a sea of T.V.
+To unwind I drowned myself in a sea of TV."